-- 2. Blackout Period Exposure Adjustment-As outlined in Principle 4, the Blackout Period Exposure Adjustment addresses exposures during the Blackout Period caused by Sponsored GC/GCF Repo Transactions collateralized by mortgage-backed securities.
-The reduction or addition of the Blackout Period Exposure Adjustment will be applied to all Sponsored GC/GCF Counterparties with a portfolio that includes mortgage-backed securities and will only be imposed during the Blackout Period. - 3.
-Other Charges-GSD may assess additional charges to the Required Fund Deposit, including but not limited to the following:
+2. Blackout Period Exposure Adjustment-As outlined in Principle 4, the Blackout Period Exposure Adjustment addresses exposures during the Blackout Period caused by Sponsored GC/GCF Repo Transactions collateralized by mortgage-backed securities.
+The reduction or addition of the Blackout Period Exposure Adjustment will be applied to all Sponsored GC/GCF Counterparties with a portfolio that includes mortgage-backed securities and will only be imposed during the Blackout Period.

-&lt;sup>51 FICC can utilize an alternative Margin Proxy method as a back-up VaR Charge calculation to the sensitivity approach in the event that FICC experiences a data disruption with its third-party vendor.
+&lt;sup>52 FICC can utilize an alternative Margin Proxy method as a back-up VaR Charge calculation to the sensitivity approach in the event that FICC experiences a data disruption with its third-party vendor.